cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

 - **Hydra for Voting.** The project with Catalyst and Cardano Foundation on voting with Hydra (or rather *tallying* with Hydra) showed some progress.
-They have [contributed Merkle Trees to Aiken](https://github.com/aiken-lang/trees/pull/1), which will be useful to prove correct tallying of votes in the L2.
-They started work on a [hydra-java-client](https://github.com/cardano-foundation/hydra-java-client) and provided valuable feedback on the `hydra-node` API over the last month.
+They have [contributed Merkle Trees to Aiken](https://github.com/aiken-lang/trees/pull/1), which will be useful to prove the correct tallying of votes in the L2.
+They started work on a
+  [hydra-java-client](https://github.com/cardano-foundation/hydra-java-client)
+  and provided valuable feedback on the `hydra-node` API over the last month.

-- **Hydra on Demeter.** The folks from [@txpipe](https://github.com/txpipe) have been working on integrating Hydra into their platform-as-a-service offerring Demeter.
-This is a great way to get started with running a `hydra-node` as-a-service and we plan on integrating one instance into our long-running hydraw demo.
+- **Hydra on Demeter.** The folks from [@txpipe](https://github.com/txpipe) have been working on integrating Hydra into their platform-as-a-service offering, Demeter.
+This is a great way to get started with running a `hydra-node` as a service and we plan on integrating one instance into our long-running hydraw demo.
 It's still not fully released, but the teams are working together to make this integration great.
 Thanks for providing this service!
   :green_heart:

 - **New discord category.** The Hydra project will be using Discord a bit more in the coming weeks and months.
-For that a new category on the [IOG Technical Discord server](https://discord.gg/Bwdy2jNdm2) has been created.
+For that, a new category on the [IOG Technical Discord server](https://discord.gg/Bwdy2jNdm2) has been created.
 Look out for news and, most importantly, invites for the next month's review meeting in the new Hydra #announcements channel!